Robopoly/PRismino/README.md

 ## Programming
 The programming is done with the [Arduino IDE](http://arduino.cc/en/Main/Software), as PRismino is basically an Arduino it's fully compatible with Arduino libraries.
 Use the [Arduino programming documentation](http://arduino.cc/en/Reference/HomePage) for reference,

-Additionnaly to the Arduino libraries the PRismino has its own [libraries](https://github.com/Robopoly/prismino-libraries) to complement its function set in order to use the [Robopoly Shield](https://github.com/Robopoly/Robopoly-Shield) effectivly.
+Additionnaly to the Arduino libraries the [PRismino has its own library](https://github.com/Robopoly/prismino-library) to complement its function set in order to use the [Robopoly Shield](https://github.com/Robopoly/Robopoly-Shield) effectivly.

-In order to use the PRismino libraries they have to be downloaded and copied to the respective folders (which varies with the operating system), see the [official guide](http://arduino.cc/en/Guide/Libraries) on how to add libraries to Arduino IDE.
+In order to use the PRismino library they have to be downloaded and copied to the respective folders (which varies with the operating system), see the [official guide](http://arduino.cc/en/Guide/Libraries) on how to add libraries to Arduino IDE.

 ### Atmel Studio